-20 1 Introduction
+1 Introduction

 Climate warming has resulted in the intensification of the global hydrological cycle but not necessarily on the regional scale (Pratap and Markonis, 2022).
-The increase of net precipitation over land and sea areas, decrease of ice cover, and increase of river runoff are the main components of the global hydrological cycle that increase freshwater content (FWC) in the ocean (Boyer et al., 2007) and decrease ocean salinity.
+The increase in net precipitation over land and sea areas, decrease in ice cover, and increase in river runoff are the main components of the global hydrological cycle that increase freshwater content (FWC) in the ocean (Boyer et al., 2007) and decrease ocean salinity.
 All the components can be directly estimated but might have significant uncertainties.
 Instead, the ocean salinity change can be used as a marker of the water cycle change (Durack et al., 2012).

-In the case of an open part of the ocean, e.g. a regional sea, using salinity as proxy for FWC includes an additional blurring aspect, which is water transport through the open boundaries between the basin under consideration and its surrounding area.
+In the case of an open part of the ocean, for example, a regional sea, using salinity as a proxy for FWC includes an additional blurring aspect, which is water transport through the open boundaries between the basin under consideration and its surrounding area.
 The impact of water exchange on the changes of FWC is significant if not dominant.
 In that case, changes of FWC may not represent the actual changes of freshwater input from the above-mentioned sources.

-30 The Baltic Sea is one of the marginal seas where water salinity and FWC are strongly influenced by the water exchange with the North Sea.
-The Major Baltic Inflows (MBIs) are the most voluminous event-type sources of saline water to the Baltic

-Sea (Mohrholz, 2018).
+The Baltic Sea is one of the marginal seas where water salinity and FWC are strongly influenced by the water exchange with the North Sea.
+The major Baltic inflows (MBIs) are the most voluminous event-type sources of saline water to the Baltic Sea (Mohrholz, 2018).
 The frequency and intensity of the MBIs and other large volume inflows have no long-term trends but do have a multidecadal variability of about 30 years (Mohrholz, 2018; Lehmann and Post, 2015; Lehmann et al., 2017; Radtke et al., 2020).
 Smaller barotropic and baroclinically driven inflows transport saline water into the halocline or below it, depending on the density of the inflow water (Reissmann et al., 2009).
 The inflows of saline water are forced by winds from the west and outflows by winds from the east.

 Direct total input of freshwater to the Baltic Sea consists of river runoff and net precipitation.
 The total river runoff from the Baltic Sea catchment area shows no statistically significant trend but a variability of about 30 years (Meier et al., 2019a, b) and a pronounced decadal variability of accumulated anomaly of runoff (Lehmann et al., 2022).
-The variations in runoff explain about 50% of the long-term variability in volume-averaged Baltic Sea salinity (Meier and Kauker, 2003; Lehmann et al., 2022), while the direct dilution of the Baltic Sea water by freshwater accounts for 27% of the interannual variations (Radtke et al., 2020).
-During 1950-2018, precipitation averaged over the Baltic Sea catchment area had a trend of 1.44 mm year-1 (Meier et al., 2022).
+The variations in runoff explain about 50 % of the long-term variability